thobui1308/practice-two---VietNam-highshool-exam/README.md

 ***Actual:*** 12 days

 ***Target:***
-- To learn and practice how to make a dashboard using Streamlit
+- To learn and practice how to make a dashboard using Streamlit.
-- Enhancing experience in working with big data
+- Enhancing experience in working with big data.
 - Improving the skills in data processing, applying statistical knowledge, samping and visualization to solve the real-world problems.

 ## Technical Stack: